MohittYadav/BITS-Projects/Artificial and Computational Intelligence/ACI-2/README.md

 This project implements a two-player Connect Four game where a human player competes against an AI opponent.
 The AI uses the Minimax algorithm with alpha-beta pruning and a fixed depth of 3 to make strategic moves.
-The game is built in Python 3 using NumPy for board representation and follows standard Connect Four rules on a 7x6 grid.
+The game is built in Python 3 using NumPy for board representation and follows standard Connect Four rules on a 7x6 grid.<br>
-Key Features:
+Key Features:<br>
 Grid Representation: 6×7 board using NumPy arrays

 Human Input: Column selection with validation